jetm/vim-cscope/README.md

 ## Description

-A vim plugin that creates, auto-loads cscope and ctags databases.
+A vim plugin that generate and auto-loads cscope/ctags databases.

 ## Installation